“Alone we can do so little; together we can do so much.” – Helen Keller

 It had to be represented well, not for ego, not for image, but for everyone connected to it.

 Because in mission-driven work, your reputation doesn’t belong only to you.
+It belongs to the ecosystem around you.

 The same is true for senior healthcare leaders.

+You may have exceptional caregivers.
+Strong internal protocols.
+Deeply committed staff.
 Thoughtful leadership making careful decisions every day.

 But families, partners, and potential hires often encounter you first through your digital presence.